Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 **Narrative Note:**
 - *NC-07’s transformation is driven by the dramatic realignment of Robeson County and the Lumbee tribe, as well as broader rural shifts.
 While Fayetteville and Wilmington anchor Democratic strength, the district’s rural and Native areas now form a solid Republican bloc, making NC-07 a microcosm of eastern North Carolina’s changing political landscape.*

+**Key Takeaways**
+- NC-07 is a microcosm of southeastern NC’s realignment, blending fast-growing coastal suburbs, diverse urban centers, and rural communities.
+- Republican margins have steadily increased, driven by retiree influx, Lumbee realignment, and rural shifts.
+- Fayetteville and Wilmington remain Democratic anchors, but are increasingly outweighed by GOP gains elsewhere.
+- The district’s diversity ensures continued competition, but the overall trend is toward a solidifying Republican advantage.

 ---

 ## Trends in NC-08 (Lexington / Salisbury / Union County)